-Peter Brading, a Senior Associate in our Banking and Finance Team, will be hosting a panel discussion on the financing of renewable energy projects as part of AIJA's upcoming seminar on renewable energy projects: 'Saving the planet and ourselves - increasing the share of renewables in the energy mix', which will be held in Gdańsk between 9 and 11 May 2024.
+Peter Brading, a Senior Associate in our Banking and Finance Team, recently hosted a panel discussion on the financing of renewable energy projects as part of AIJA's conference on renewable energy projects: 'Saving the planet and ourselves - increasing the share of renewables in the energy mix ', which was held in Gdańsk from 9 - 11 May 2024.

-The panel will tackle the complexities of financing renewable energy projects, explore the main risks and drivers for financing projects during their lifetime, and delve into the legal documentation required.
+The panel tackled the complexities of financing renewable energy projects, explore the main risks and drivers for financing projects during their lifetime, and delve into the legal documentation required.

 1. Bespoke borrower entity: a special purpose vehicle (SPV) will be established to hold all rights and assets required for building and running the project, and will be the main borrower under the facilities agreement.